auroramaurizio/SurfR/README.md

 ## What is SurfR

-The **SurfR** package aims to provide a streamlined end-to-end workflow for identifying surfaceome markers from expression data using computational prediction.
+The **SurfR** package aims to provide a streamlined end-to-end workflow for identifying surface protein coding genes from expression data using computational prediction.